Do you ever wonder what sets successful businesses apart from the rest?

 Every stakeholder should be able to understand the goal and its importance.
-Any project can be successful if the people involved in it know WHY it needs to succeed, WHAT is the business value it will bring, and WHO is going to be benefited.
+Any project can be successful if the people involved know WHY it needs to succeed, WHAT is the business value it will bring, and WHO will benefit.
 It will drive people to work with more motivation and in the right direction.

-In order to successfully manage the project, you first need to understand the project scope.
+To successfully manage the project, you must first understand the project scope.
 This helps in getting a better understanding of tasks and their priorities.
 With a proper structure in place, you will know exactly what path to follow for project success.

 Next comes the task dependencies.
 This simply means the dependency of one task on another.
 Identify these dependencies and set the time frame for different tasks.
-Learn more about how to prioritize tasks and save your time by working effectively.
+Learn more about prioritizing tasks and saving time by working effectively.

 With everyone on the same page, it gets easier to identify the success factors based on daily communication with the team and weekly/monthly interactions with the top management.
 With a centralized communication channel, you can also keep track of members and can keep them informed about stuff related to the project tasks.

 Risk is an inherent part of all projects.
-While planning for any project, every manager should think about this one question: “What all can go wrong?”
+While planning for any project, every manager should consider this one question: “What can go wrong?”

 It sounds negative, right?
 No, it is practical.
-Because there will be issues, and you need to have a risk mitigation plan to march towards success.
-The first step is to identify all the relevant risks during the project planning phase.
+Because there will be issues, and you need a risk mitigation plan to march toward success.
+The first step is identifying all the relevant risks during the project planning phase.